||Sennheiser AMBEO Plus||SEE IT||

 Balance tuning versus power

 An oft-overlooked factor while shopping for a soundbar is its ability to adequately translate cinematic audio and dialogue in the best way for your room.
-For example, a soundbar with a high wattage rating and high maximum sound pressure level might appear loud on paper, but if this sound is muddy or if the device’s design renders dialogue muffled and unintelligible, it completely defeats the purpose of adding a soundbar to your system in the first place.
+For example, a soundbar with a high wattage rating and high maximum sound pressure level might appear loud on paper.
+Still, if this sound is muddy or if the device’s design renders dialogue muffled and unintelligible, it completely defeats the purpose of adding a soundbar to your system in the first place.
 In this way, volume and power capabilities don’t always translate to better sound for your space.
 Suppose you’re looking to max out your entertainment system’s volume with a soundbar.
 In that case, it’s important to consider a model combining high wattage and maximum volume with manufacturer-designed tuning.

 The system used to tune a soundbar—or any sound system, for that matter—involves using equalization to boost certain frequencies and cut others, which can enhance the audio in home environments.
 Unless you’re investing in a high degree of sound treatment for your theater room, chances are that there are some undesirable resonances in your space that can exacerbate poorly tuned audio.
 This effect becomes even more pronounced at higher volumes, so it’s important to pick out a tuned or tunable system if you’re going to listen loud or if you’re in a smaller room.
 With a properly tuned soundbar, dialogue becomes clear, action sequences retain impact without being ear-piercing, and most importantly, it drastically cuts the need for constant turning up and down of your television volume.
 If any of these issues apply to your situation, a tuned soundbar is the only way to go.